-- As part of the committee's mandate, it must conduct a periodic review of its Terms of Reference (ToR) and recommend revisions to the Board when appropriate. - We are seeking the committee's recommendation of the proposed amendments to the A&F ToR.
+- GNHR's responsibilities under its Terms of Reference include providing advice to the Board on its governance structure and processes, and matters pertaining to the organization of the Board and its committees. - As part of the committee's mandate, it must conduct a periodic review of its Terms of Reference and recommend revisions to the Board when appropriate. - We are seeking the Board's approval of the proposed amendments to the GNHR Terms of Reference.

-- We reviewed A&F's ToR in the context of the new brand, as well as any comments received since they were last updated in November 2018. - The proposed amendments are editorial in nature.
+- We reviewed GNHR's Terms of Reference in the context of the new brand, as well as any comments received since they were last updated in November 2018. - The proposed amendments are editorial in nature.